jrossi227/react-blog/README.md

 - [Developing Blog Content](#developing-blog-content)
 - [Content Recommendations and Explanations](#content-recommendations-and-explanations)

+### Demo
+The following link contains demo content for the blog.
+These examples are packaged into the current code base.
+[Demo](http://reactblog-jrossi.rhcloud.com/)

 ### Code for this project
 The code for this project is located on Github [here](https://github.com/jrossi227/react-blog)